Anti-Hindu sentiment: Dotbusters

 The Dotbusters was a hate group in Jersey City, New Jersey, that attacked and threatened Indian-Americans in the fall of 1987.
-The name originates from the bindi traditionally worn by Hindu women and girls on their forehead.
+The name originates from the bindi traditionally worn by Hindu women and girls on their foreheads.
 In July 1987, they had a letter published in the Jersey Journal stating that they would take any means necessary to drive the Indians out of Jersey City:

 I'm writing about your article during July about the abuse of Indian People.
-Well I'm here to state the other side.
-I hate them, if you had to live near them you would also.
+Well, I'm here to state the other side.
+I hate them, if you had to live near them, you would also.
 We are an organization called dot busters.
 We have been around for 2 years.
 We will go to any extreme to get Indians to move out of Jersey City.
 If I'm walking down the street and I see a Hindu and the setting is right, I will hit him or her.
-We plan some of our most extreme attacks such as breaking windows, breaking car windows, and crashing family parties.
+We plan some of our most extreme attacks, such as breaking windows, breaking car windows, and crashing family parties.
 We use the phone books and look up the name Patel.
 Have you seen how many of them there are?
 Do you even live in Jersey City?
-Do you walk down Central avenue and experience what its [sic] like to be near them: we have and we just don't want it anymore.
+Do you walk down Central Avenue and experience what its[sic] like to be near them: we have, and we just don't want it anymore.
 You said that they will have to start protecting themselves because the police cannot always be there.
 They will never do anything.
-They are a week [sic] race Physically [sic] and mentally.
+They are a week[sic] race, physically[sic] and mentally.
 We are going to continue our way.
 We will never be stopped.

 Resolutions and proclamations recognizing Hinduphobia

 In April 2023, Georgia became the first state in the United States to pass a resolution condemning Hinduphobia.
-That same month, the city of Fremont, California issued a proclamation acknowledging that "Hindu Americans have been the targets of bullying, discrimination, hate speech, harassment, and bias-motivated crimes."
+That same month, the city of Fremont, California, issued a proclamation acknowledging that "Hindu Americans have been the targets of bullying, discrimination, hate speech, harassment, and bias-motivated crimes."
+In January 2025, a resolution was introduced into the US House of Representatives condemning Hinduphobia.